Henry Loftus Wisker & Penal Transportation

 London, England, Newgate Calendar of Prisoners, 1785-1853 for Henry Loftus Wisker, 32, Sailor, 1841

-This is the court transcript from Morning Herald (London), Friday 15th Oct 1841, describing in detail the two counts of forgery of which Henry was accused.
+This is the court transcript from Morning Herald (London), Friday 15th Oct 1841, describing in detail the two counts of forgery, or obtaining money under false pretenses, of which Henry was accused.

 GUILDHALL.
 Yesterday Frederick Roff and Henry Loftus Wisker were brought up in the custody of Roe, the City officer, charged with uttering two forged orders or requests for the payment of money.